kiramclean/blog/site/blog/2021-01-05-what-i-use-now-instead-of-google.md

 title: What I Use Now Instead Of Google
 date: 2021-01-05
 site/group: Recent
+site/tags:
+  - ungoogle
+  - software
+  - nextcloud
 ---

 I made a goal for myself in January 2020 to stop using Google products by the end of the year.
 That might sound like way too generous a timeline, but Google owned pretty much all of my data at that point, so it was a fairly large project.
 Plus I'm a slow and steady kind of person.
 I know if I give myself a generous enough timeline I can accomplish even things that seem too hard for me at first.

 ## First, Why

 Since I got into programming about 5 years ago, I kept hearing all these bad things about Google and how horrible of a company it is from other tech people.
 It always seemed a bit exaggerated to me, but the evidence has been piling up over the years.
 Learning about [their involvement](https://gizmodo.com/google-is-helping-the-pentagon-build-ai-for-drones-1823464533) with the US military's [Algorithmic Warfare Cross-Functional Team (Project Maven)](https://dodcio.defense.gov/Portals/0/Documents/Project%20Maven%20DSD%20Memo%2020170425.pdf) was the last straw for me <sup id="footnote-1"><a href= "https://kiramclean.com/blog/what-i-use-now-instead-of-google/#footnote-1-text">1</a></sup>, but even before I learned about that I was pretty uncomfortable with a lot of what I heard.
 In Google's defence they eventually did [pull out of the project](https://web.archive.org/web/20210101083904/https://www.nytimes.com/2018/06/01/technology/google-pentagon-project-maven.html) after [massive backlash by thousands of employees](https://web.archive.org/web/20201231204850/https://www.nytimes.com/2018/04/04/technology/google-letter-ceo-pentagon-project.html).

 Still, I'm pretty convinced now that their continued existence is a catastrophe not only for public safety, but also for [the environment](https://www.vox.com/recode/2020/1/3/21030688/google-amazon-ai-oil-gas), [gender equity](https://www.nytimes.com/2018/11/01/technology/google-walkout-sexual-harassment.html), [the economy](https://www.telegraph.co.uk/technology/google/9739039/Googles-tax-avoidance-is-called-capitalism-says-chairman-Eric-Schmidt.html), [fair labour practices](https://www.vice.com/en/article/jgexe8/google-fired-an-engineer-who-wrote-code-telling-googlers-they-had-a-right-to-organize), [privacy](https://www.stallman.org/google.html#surveillance), [journalism](https://www.nature.com/articles/s41562-020-00954-0), [democracy](https://www.judiciary.senate.gov/download/epstein-testimony), [race relations](https://www.vox.com/2018/4/3/17168256/google-racism-algorithms-technology), and the [project of civilization itself](https://www.scientificamerican.com/article/big-tech-out-of-control-capitalism-and-the-end-of-civilization/).
 But anyway, the point of this post isn't to motivate you to also quit Google.
 I'll tell you how I really feel some other time.